kevinAlbs/specifications/source/retryable-writes/retryable-writes.rst

         throw previousError;
       }

-      /* CSOT is enabled and the operation has timed out. */ if (timeoutMS != null && isExpired(timeoutMS)) {
+      /* CSOT is enabled and the operation has timed out.
+       * This check is done after `selectServer`. `selectServer` may have taken additional time.
+       */
+      if (timeoutMS != null && isExpired(timeoutMS)) {
         throw previousError;
       }